patternfly/patternfly-org/packages/v4/src/content/accessibility/calendar-month/calendar-month.md

 ## Accessibility application:

-- Make sure the calendar month is in a position that makes sense on the tab order so that keyboard and screen reader users do not end up focusing on it out of context
+- Make sure the calendar month is placed appropriately in the tab order so that users focus on it in context

 The following props/attributes have been added for you or are customizable in PatternFly: